A question about autism

-What would be the direction of causality?
-Would the social aspects of ASD obstruct the development of the Fit apparatus?
+What would be the direction of causality here?
+Would the social aspects of ASD obstruct the development of the pragmatic apparatus?
 Or the other way round?
-This and whether there is a contribution here to the management and treatment of children on the ASD spectrum I leave here as open questions.
+I leave this as an open question.